DarkPowers0819/CVRGoesBrrr/README.md

 - XSOverlay Notifications: (bool) not yet implemented
 - Scan Duration: (float) needs to be removed
 - Scan Wait Duration: (float) needs to be removed
+## Recomendations
+I Highly recomend using an Intel Bluetooth 5.0 or better adapter.
+The Lovense dongle, while functional, has limitations.
+If you have a lovense dongle and want to use it then make use to set the update fequency to something low like 15 or lower.
+Additionaly you will want to set the DeviceCommandTimeInterval to something like 50-100 milliseconds.
+Using more aggressive settings may cause the dongle to timeout and lose connection.